scotmcp/explosive.ws-to-godot/README.md

 # Godot Engine

-###### To make the animations Godot ready, we need to modify the key frames of the Hips bone.
+##### To make the animations Godot ready, we need to modify the key frames of the Hips bone.
 This will prevent the player from *floating* above the floor by the animations.

-You must have a rigged and working character model to animate.
-You can try using the X-bot or Y-bot from [Mixamo](https://www.mixamo.com).
-[Synty](https://syntystore.com/) also has some great character models for purchase.
+*You must have a rigged and working character model to animate.
+You can try using the X-bot or Y-bot from [Mixamo](https://www.mixamo.com) or purchase some great looking character models from [Synty](https://syntystore.com/).*

 1. Import the GLB file, [explosive_bone_map.tres](https://github.com/scotmcp/explosive.ws-to-godot/blob/main/scripts/explosive_bone_map.tres "explosive_bone_map.tres") and the [explosive_bone_map.tres](https://github.com/scotmcp/explosive.ws-to-godot/blob/main/scripts/explosive_bone_map.tres "explosive_bone_map.tres") file to the project by dragging them into the Res:// filesystem frame.